alxwdm/stabilo_public/README.md

 # stabilo_public
-Public Repo for the STABILO Ubicomp 2020 Challenge
+Public Repo for the STABILO Ubicomp 2020 Challenge - this ReadMe serves as a project report.

 **Stage 1 Summary**:
 * ETL pipeline with **Apache Beam**